norma13115/aisd-wde-5-building-with-css-grid/README.md

    }
    ```

 **Explanation:**

 - `.grid-container`: This class defines a grid container, transforming the `div` into a flexible grid layout.
 The `grid-template-columns` property uses the `repeat()` function to create responsive columns that automatically adjust based on available space.
 The `gap` property adds space between grid items, and the `padding`, `max-width`, and `width` properties control the overall size and spacing of the grid container.
 - `.box`: This class is applied to each grid item, ensuring they are displayed with centered content.
 The `display: flex;` property is used to align and justify the content within each box, making sure it appears centered.
 The boxes have a fixed height, a bold font, white text color, and a border with rounded corners for a polished appearance.

-6. **Adding Colors to the Boxes:**
+## 6. **Adding Colors to the Boxes**

-   - Add the following CSS to `styles.css` to style the individual boxes:
+- [ ] Add the following CSS to `styles.css` to style the individual boxes:

    ```css
    .box1 {